nashbio/policies/source/sections/09-configuration_management_policy.md

    * Configuring audit logging as described in the [Auditing Policy section](#8.-auditing-policy).
 2. Any additional Salt states applied to the Linux system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.

-### 9.3.2 Provisioning Windows Systems

-1. Windows systems have their baseline security configuration applied via the combination of Group Policy settings and Chef recipes.
-These baseline settings cover:
-   * Joining the Windows Domain Controller and applying the Active Directory Group Policy configuration.
-   * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.
-   * Stopping and disabling any unnecessary OS services.
-   * Installing and configuring the OSSEC IDS agent.
-   * Configuring 15-minute session inactivity timeouts.
-   * Installing and configuring the Avast virus scanner.
-   * Configuring transport encryption according to the requirements described in [§17.9](#17.9-transmission-security).
-   * Configuring the system clock, including ensuring that modifying system time cannot be performed by unprivileged users.
-   * Configuring audit logging as described in the [Auditing Policy section](#8.-auditing-policy).
-2. Any additional Salt states applied to the Linux system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.

 ### 9.3.3 Provisioning Management Systems

 1. Provisioning management systems such as Salt servers, LDAP servers, or VPN appliances follows the same procedure as provisioning a production system.